mayakraft/math-for-artists/05/index.md

 if (Math.abs(value) < EPSILON)
 ```

-## basis vectors and span
+## basis vectors

 let me introduce two special vectors: **î** and **ĵ** (*eye hat* and *jay hat*), they are each unit vectors, length of 1, and they each run along the two axes in the positive direction. **î** is [1,0] and **ĵ** is [0,1].

-for a moment, think of vectors in a new way. take the vector [2,3] for example. imagine each component is a scalar, the first scales  **î** and the second scales **ĵ**. so a [2,3] vector is 2 times the X unit vector, and 3 times the Y unit vector. the advantage of doing this is that we can start to think about *changing the unit vectors*.
+for a moment, think of vectors in a new way: each component **scales the corresponding basis vector**. take the vector [2,3] for example. imagine each component is a scalar, the first scales  î and the second scales ĵ. so a [2,3] vector is 2 times the X unit vector, and 3 times the Y unit vector. the advantage of doing this is that we can start to think about *changing the unit vectors*.
+$$
+\begin{bmatrix}2\\3\end{bmatrix} = 2\begin{bmatrix}1\\0\end{bmatrix} + 3\begin{bmatrix}0\\1\end{bmatrix}
+$$

+## span

-let's do that, imagine 2 random vectors, these will be our new unit vectors. don't worry about number coordinates, just consider the question: using vector addition, adding scaled versions of these two unit vectors, can we hit every point in the plane?
+imagine new unit vectors. pick two random vectors and don't worry about number coordinates, just draw them.
+Consider: adding together *scaled* versions of these new î and ĵ, can we hit every point in the plane?

-this is what "span" is. the span of these two vectors is all of 2D space.
+this is what **span** is. the span of these two vectors is all of 2D space.

-when does this not work? when vectors lie on top of one another, right? this is a broken system (these vectors are linearly dependent). the span of these two vectors is just a line.
+when does this not work? when vectors lie on top of one another, right? this is a broken system (these vectors are *linearly dependent*). the span of these two vectors is just a line. we definitely prefer our basis vectors to be *linearly independent*.

-our happy place is going to be when vectors are linearly independent.

 ## matrices as transformations

 transform is a special term for function. in math, functions take in something, like a number and spits out another number, in linear algebra, a function (transformations) takes in a vector and spit out another vector.

-transforms are things you're familiar with, rotation, scale, shear (we're going to see why translation is a special case)

-return to our conversation from day 2 on transformations. there was a special kind where the *origin never changed* this is one property of affine transforms.
+transforms are things you're familiar with, rotation, scale, shear (we're going to see why translation is a special case, if you're curious, in our conversation from day 2 on transformations, there was a special kind where the *origin never changed*).

-a transformation is a linear transformation as long as the grid lines stay parallel and straight, and the origin stays in the same place.
+a transformation is said to be **a linear transformation** as long as the grid lines stay parallel, straight, evenly-spaced, and the origin stays in the same place.

 **parallel and evenly-spaced**